NaveSadan/Running_prog/README.md

 ## Sample Data

-    -- The runs.csv file contains sample running data in the following format:
+    - The runs.csv file contains sample running data in the following format:
         Activity Type,Date,Distance,Time,Calories,Average HR,...
         Running,2025-04-01 08:00:00,5.02,00:25:12,300,145,...
         Running,2025-04-05 07:30:00,8.01,00:40:15,480,150,...

+## 📌 Contribution

+Feel free to fork this repository and submit pull requests for improvements!

-## Acknowledgments
+## 👤 Author

-    -- Built with ❤️ by Nave Sadan.
+Built with ❤️ by Nave Sadan during 2nd year Information Systems B.Sc.
-    -- Thanks to JavaFX for the awesome UI framework!
+Thanks to JavaFX for the awesome UI framework!